 - 2. When configuring the steps in this process, keep in mind the following: - The "Step Activated" notification for the first step should be used to inform the owner that the plan file has been copied and is ready to be worked on in the target file group.
 You may want to customize the notification for this particular step to reflect any special information relating to the copy plan files action.
 For more information on customizing notifications, see Plan File Process Notifications and Defining notifications at the step level for a plan file process. - Assuming that the copy actions will occur at different times for different plan files, then the step due dates should be configured as relative to the step start date.
 Specific due dates should only be used if all copy actions will occur within a known timeframe. - 3.
-The process must be the designated Plan File Process for the target file group.
-This identifies the process to start the plan files in when the plan files are copied.
-The Plan File Process for a file group is specified in the Edit File Group dialog, on the Options tab.
+The process must be the designated Plan File Process for the target file group, in the file group properties.
+This identifies the process to start plan files in when the plan files are copied.